Postdoctoral Fellowships Program

 - Approved by all relevant parties through the ROLA proposal system.

-Research Development & Services, in consultation with an Associate Vice-President (Research), reserves the right to exclude from competition any submissions that are incomplete or inconsistent.
+Western Research, in consultation with an Associate Vice-President (Research), reserves the right to exclude from competition any submissions that are incomplete or inconsistent.
 Excluded applications will not be presented to reviewers for consideration.